-Not sure what to do when you visit the Big Island?
-If your trip is going to be brief, here are five of the best things to prioritize on your tropical vacation.
-Choose a handful of locations from each category on our list and you will be sure to leave Hawaii Island with a full camera, a huge smile and plans to return for more exciting adventures on the largest of the islands.
+Not sure what to do when you visit the Big Island of Hawaii?
+If your trip is going to be brief, here are five of the best things to do on the Big Island.
+Choose a handful of locations from each category on our list.
+By doing so, you will be sure to leave Hawaii Island with a huge smile and plans to return for more adventures.

-Notable Areas: The Big Island has many notable areas worth mentioning in this list.
-Waipi’o Valley can be viewed from the lookout area but it can also be explored either on horseback, by hiking challenging trails or reached by kayaked on calm weather days.
-The plateau-like heights and plummeting green valley below are inspiring for those bitten by the wanderlust bug.
-Certainly another one of the most spectacular activities of the Big Island is driving to the summit of Mauna Kea, which at 13,796 feet above sea level, is the highest point in the State of Hawaii.
-Here people can camp, hike, star-gaze, watch the glorious sunrise and learn about the history and geology of the area at the Mauna Kea Visitor Information Center.
+Another one of the most spectacular things to do on the Big Island is driving to the summit of Mauna Kea.
+At 13,796 feet above sea level, it is the highest point in the State of Hawaii.
+Here, people can camp, hike, star-gaze and watch the sunrise.
+You can also learn about the history and geology of the area at the Mauna Kea Visitor Information Center.

-Waterfalls: Mostly located on the northern or north eastern sides of the island, there are several breathtaking waterfalls that give the other islands a run for their money.
+There are several breathtaking waterfalls that give other islands a run for their money.
 Rainbow Falls tumbles down the Wailuku River near Hilo.
-When the sunlight hits the water at the right time every morning, visitors can witness an ethereal rainbow halo.
-Akaka Falls features a 400-foot waterfall surrounded by tropical plants, bird-of-paradise flowers, bamboo forests and idyllic rainforest landscapes.
-For some of the best close-up views of these majestic waterfalls, book a helicopter tour and soar like a bird above the crashing waters and green valleys.
+When sunlight hits the water at the right time, visitors can witness an ethereal rainbow halo.
+Akaka Falls features a 400-foot waterfall surrounded by tropical plants, bamboo forests and verdant landscapes.
+For the best views of these areas, book a helicopter tour and soar like a bird above crashing cascades and green valleys.

-Markets and Farms: Anyone with even a pinch of knowledge about agritourism will want to explore the numerous farms and markets on the Big Island.
-The Hilo Farmer’s Market is a favorite place for locals and tourists to savor Hawaiian produce and shop for crafts, art and hand-made wares from hundreds of vendors on site.
-Additionally travelers can sample fresh macadamia nuts, rambutan, star fruit, dragon fruit, ginger, papaya, mango and cacao.
-Whether you plan to try the honey fashioned from tropical flowers and Big Island bees or are set on finding out more about how the delicious Kona coffee is made, there are many farms offering tours, tasting and dining for visitors to savor the exotic tastes of Hawaii.
+Want to explore the numerous farms and markets on the Big Island?
+If so, the Hilo Farmer’s Market is a favorite place for tourists to savor local produce, crafts, arts and crafts.
+Additionally, travelers can sample fresh macadamia nuts, rambutan, star fruit, dragon fruit, ginger, papaya, mango and cacao.
+Whether you’re interested in the local honey or Kona coffee, there are many places to savor the Big Island’s produce.